 - 19. I performed procedures to determine whether the reported performance information was properly presented and whether performance was consistent with the approved performance planning documents.
 I performed further procedures to determine whether the indicators and related targets were measurable and relevant, and assessed the reliability of the reported performance information to determine whether it was valid, accurate and complete. - 20.
-I did not raise any material findings on the usefulness and reliability of the reported performance information for these strategic objectives: - Strategic objective 4: A responsible and accountable administration. - Strategic objective 5 Adherence to all laws and regulations applicable to local government
+The material findings in respect of the usefulness and reliability of the selected objectives are as follows:

+Strategic objective 4 - A responsive and accountable administration